Best practices for Certificate Authority Service

 Hardware Security Modules (HSM)

 You can configure CA Service to use Google-managed keys that leverage Cloud HSM for generating, storing, and using keys.
-However, if you want to use your own key or leverage another key stored in Cloud KMS, you can use the key during the setup of the CA.
+However, if you want to use an existing Cloud KMS key, you can use the key during the setup of the CA.

 For more information about Cloud HSM, see Cloud HSM.

 For more information about importing a cryptographic key into Cloud HSM or Cloud KMS, see Importing a key into Cloud KMS.

 Google-managed vs Customer-managed keys

 If you don't have a custom security or operational requirement that requires direct management of keys outside of CA Service, we recommend that you use Google-managed keys.
 Google-managed keys provide a simplified and secure-by-default key generation, storage, and utilization system.

 Google-managed keys use Cloud HSM and aren't accessible or usable by any other organization.
 Access and use of Cloud HSM signing keys are auditable through Cloud Audit Logs.

 For more information about lifecycle management models, see Managed resources.

 Importing external CAs

 It isn't possible to import previously issued certificates into CA Service.
 We recommend that you don't import an existing external CA with issued certificates into CA Service.

 CA Service uses Cloud KMS and Cloud HSM to protect keys from export and extraction.
 If your organization wants to maintain a copy of its CA keys, you can generate keys using on-premises tools.
 To use those keys with CA Service, import the keys to Cloud KMS and Cloud HSM.
 You can then safely escrow the keys and maintain possession until needed in future.

 For information about importing keys into Cloud KMS, see Importing a key into Cloud KMS.